 Co-sponsored by the government of Australia, the event, “People With Communication Disabilities Speak Up For Inclusion and Participation,” had the following goals:

-- Highlight the lack of visibility and recognition of communication disability;
+- Highlight the lack of visibility and recognition of communication disabilities;

-- Formulate concrete proposals to strengthen effective transnational cooperation to promote participation in cultural life, recreation, and leisure of people with communication disability.
+- Formulate concrete proposals to strengthen effective transnational cooperation to promote participation in cultural life, recreation, and leisure of people with communication disabilities.

 Date and Time: Wednesday, June 12, 2019, 8:15 am – 9:30 am (Eastern Time in the U.S.)